 The Panel will consider the reasons for your appeal in advance of your actual hearing.
-It is very important therefore that you provide all information that you wish the Panel to consider with your appeal form, including any supporting evidence.
+It is very important therefore that you provide all information that you wish the Panel to consider with your application form, including any supporting evidence that was submitted with your original admission application form.